martin-rizzo/ComfyUI-TinyBreaker/docs/prompt_parameters.md

-# Unified Prompt Input Node
+# Prompt Parameters

-The **Unified Prompt Input** node allows you to generate images using a text description.
-This description includes the prompt itself, followed by a series of parameters.
-These parameters, identified by names starting with a double hyphen (--), modify the generated image.
+One of the advantages of the **Unified Prompt Input** is that it allows parameters to be appended after the prompt, facilitating modifications in image generation.
+These parameters always start with two hyphens (`--`), offering an easy way to adjust the final output.

 - Parameters for Minor Adjustments
   - [`--no`](#--no-elements)